johnshlee0/example_code/README.md

 ### In the **ImageSlide&Hash** example code:

 -- ABSTRACT --
-In a single-page website, users must be able to land on a specific page with a provided link, rather than always scrolling down from the top each time they visit.
+In a single-page website, users must be able to land on a specific page with a provided URL, rather than always scrolling down from the top each time they visit.
 Also an image-slider was implemented for each page(Post component).

 -- CHALLENGE --
+The Website includes CMS for the client.
+So when the client adds a new page(Post component) with CMS, a unique id or hash must be created for that page.
-Creating div with unique id for anchor tag to refer to.
+For Hash URL, creating div with unique id for anchor tag to refer to.
 Fetch all images in an array, but only make one visible at a time by indexing it.

 -- SOLUTION --